mirumee/ariadne-website/docs/api-reference.md

 def load_schema_from_path(path)
 ```

-Loads GraphQL schema from `path` using different strategy depending on `path`'s type:
+Loads the GraphQL schema from the given `path` using different strategies depending on the `path`'s type:

-- If `path` is single file, reads it.
+- If `path` is a single file, it reads it.
-- If `path` is directory, walks it recursively loading all `.graphql` files within it.
+- If `path` is a directory, it walks it recursively by loading all `.graphql` files within it.

-Files are validated using the same logic that [`gql`](#gql) uses, concatenated into single string and returned.
+The files are validated using the same logic used by [`gql`](#gql), and concatenated into a single string and then returned.

 - - - - -